EOFY Offer: 90% off your plan for your first 3 months

 Set clear goals

 Clear goals give your work direction and help you measure progress.
-Start by identifying what you want to achieve this quarter, then break it down into monthly and weekly targets.
+Start by identifying what you want to achieve this quarter.
+A solid business plan can help anchor these goals, then break it down into monthly and weekly targets.

 Write your goals down and review them regularly.
 When you know what success looks like, it's easier to decide which tasks deserve your time.